johanberntsson/PunyInform/documentation/technical/techreport.md

 `_GetNextNoun` relies on `_CheckNoun` to try parsing a noun phrase, but adds checks for pronouns and plurals, and disambiguates if needed.

 `_CheckNoun` checks if objects in scope match words in the input string, either by using its `name` property or its `parse_name` routine.
-More than one object could match if the input is incomplete, which is reported back using the `which_object` global variable, and used in disambiguation.
+More than one object could match if the input is incomplete, which is reported back using the `which_object` global array, and used in disambiguation.

 ## State Variables